Labil/analyZr/README.md

 A word frequency visualizer in __javascript__ &amp; **d3**

-Work in progress.

-Currently you get something like this analysis of a post on [r/Psychonaut](http://www.reddit.com/r/Psychonaut/). :)
+Currently you get something like this analysis of the Voyager mission description. :)

 ![My image](http://www.plainbrain.net/github_img/analyzer.png)